Bulgarian train: Bosnia and Herzegovina

 Bulgarian train was reported in Teslić during the Bosnian general election in October 2014, when the voting process was interrupted until the suspicious person was cleared from the polling station.

 Hungary

 A variation of the Bulgarian train was reported in Hungary used by Fidesz primarily buying votes from the Roma community in the 2014 and 2018 elections.

 Controversies

-The use of the term "Bulgarian train" sparked controversies in Bulgaria, where it is considered offensive and the same technique of vote-rigging is known as "Indian string" (Bulgarian: индианска нишка; the adjective "Indian" in this term refers to Native American, as opposed to a term reflecting the country of India, which would be "индийска" in Bulgarian).
+The use of the term "Bulgarian train" sparked controversies in Bulgaria, where it is considered offensive and the same technique of vote-rigging is known as "Indian string" (индианска нишка); the adjective "Indian" in this term refers to Indigenous peoples of the Americas, as opposed to a term reflecting the country of India, which would be индийска in Bulgarian).
 In a research paper on the vote-rigging in Bulgarian elections published in 2010, Bulgarian political scientist Georgi Manolov avoids the use of names associated with specific countries or ethnicities.
 He refers to the fraudulent techniques as 'vote trading' and the recurrent process of vote-rigging simply as 'train'.